Suddhasvatta007/Business-Value-Driven-Regression-Test-in-Agile-An-Intelligence-Approach-/README.md

 2. **Run the Script**: Execute all cells.
 3. **Provide Input**: When prompted, upload the same dataset file you used for the BCPSO run.
 4. **Get Output**: The script will generate an Excel report named `Random_Selection_Report_*.xlsx`.
-5. **Organize Output**: Move this report into the appropriate output directory (e.g., `Random/248-80/`) or compare with the existing `RandomSelection Report.xlsx` file.

 ### Step 3: Run the RTS-GA Experiments